mchang35/youmy-productions-20230513/README.md

     * Still to do:
       * have a next and previous button - done BUT not in the correct place
  * Still TO DO (general):
-  * Place previous and next buttons for gallery in correct spot
+  * Place previous and next buttons for gallery in correct spot -- HOW DID I FIX THIS?
+I TOOK THE SELECTED PHOTO AND PREV AND NEXT BUTTONS OUT OF THE COLUMNS AND JUST PUT THEM IN A SINGLE ROW
   * place the big logo in the correct place (direct middle)
  * FONT: Rustic Printed (for ALL text)